vpenso/scripts/docs/linux/libvirt.md

              --initrd-inject=$SCRIPTS/var/debian/8/preseed.cfg
 ```

-### Customize
+## Image Customize

-Libvirt and SSH configuration for the virtual machine image:
+Prepare a Libvirt configuration, start the virtual machine image, and access the console:

 ```bash
 # create a defaultc configuration for LibVirt (with VNC support enabled)